mathworks-ref-arch/matlab-azure-services/Documentation/Testing.md

 ### `Common` Azure App Registration

-Configure an Azure App for which a Client Secret has been generated as the `Storage` App Registration.
+Configure an Azure App for which a Client Secret has been generated and a Client Certificate has been registered.
+Ensure this App's service principal is granted access to the storage account used for testing, see also [Storage Account](#storage-account) below.
 And if also running the interactive authentication tests make sure that for this App:

 * A Redirect Uri has been configured in the form of `http://localhost:PORT` where *PORT* is configurable.